puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_installing.markdown

 Finding Modules
 -----

-Modules can be found by browsing the Forge's [web interface][forge], or by using the module tool's **`search` action.** The search action accepts a single search term, and returns a list of modules whose names, descriptions, or keywords match the search term.
+Modules can be found by browsing the Forge's [web interface][forge] or by using the module tool's **`search` action.** The search action accepts a single search term and returns a list of modules whose names, descriptions, or keywords match the search term.

     $ puppet module search apache
     Searching http://forge.puppetlabs.com ...